great-expectations/great_expectations/docs/command_line.rst

     $ great_expectations suite edit npi.warning --no-jupyter
     To continue editing this suite, run jupyter notebook /Users/dickens/Desktop/great_expectations/uncommitted/npi.warning.ipynb

-You can then run juypter yourself.
+You can then run jupyter.

 great_expectations datasource
 ==============================

-All command line operations for working with datasources are here.
+All command line operations for working with :ref:`datasources <datasource>` are here.
 A datasource is a connection to data and a processing engine.
 Examples of a datasource are:
 - csv files processed in pandas or Spark